cue-lang/proposal/designs/modules.v3/4389-module-replace.md

 ## Abstract

-We propose adding `replace` directive support to the CUE module system, covering both directory replacements (for local checkouts) and module-version replacements (for fork-based workflows).
-Rather than placing replace directives in the existing `cue.mod/module.cue` file, we introduce an optional companion file `cue.mod/local-module.cue` that holds replace directives and an alternative dependency list.
+We propose adding module replace support to the CUE module system, covering both directory replacements (for local checkouts) and module-version replacements (for fork-based workflows).
+Rather than placing new fields in the existing `cue.mod/module.cue` file, we introduce an optional companion file `cue.mod/local-module.cue` that holds `replaceWith` fields and an alternative dependency list.
 This two-file design cleanly separates published module metadata from main-module-only configuration — overrides that change how you build without changing what your consumers see — making them explicit